What are CMOs?

 Once you become a member of a CMO you and your musical works or sound recordings will be uniquely identified.
 The use of your musical works or sound recordings will be tracked, and you will be compensated, so you will earn royalties for those uses.

-Your CMO will collect and pay you royalties for uses in its country, as well as for uses abroad, through representation agreements with other CMOs in their countries or through .
+Your CMO will collect and pay you royalties for uses in its country, as well as for uses abroad, through representation agreements with other CMOs in their countries or through A licensing method that gives permission, in one single license, to use copyrighted material, such as a musical work or sound recording, in more than one country..

 What are the different types of CMOs?

-In the music industry, you will find various types of CMOs, including or .
+In the music industry, you will find various types of CMOs, including Performing Rights Organization: a type of Collective Management Organization that administers rights and collects royalties on behalf of songwriters and music publishers when their musical works are publicly performed or broadcast. or Mechanical Rights Organization: an organization that represents songwriters and music publishers and collects mechanical rights royalties on their behalf..
 The main difference between them is the type of rights they administer, license, and collect royalties for.

 Some of the different kinds of CMOs include: